byrd-laif/soilMakers/soulFood/followTheFood.md

 #### *The Return; a journey through the alchemy of soil.*

-**A movable feast; plant knowledge distilled and assimilated through the physical body, cultivated into living soil, and returned to the womb of Mother Earth *in-kind.* Sustenance; life supporting and sustaining.
+**A movable feast; plant knowledge distilled and assimilated through the physical body, whereupon bio-matter is re-cultivated into living soil, and returned to the womb of Mother Earth *in-kind.* Sustenance; life supporting and sustaining.
 Returned as something meaningful.**

-#### *Empowering direct experience; contact with the divine made manifest.*
+***Empowering direct experience; contact with the divine made manifest.***

-**A symbiotic microbial messenger; from humus, through human, to humus.
-Returned to a different local with a uniquely healing microbial make up, *pro-biotic soul food* for the ancestral soil, *earth body.* Healing Wo-Man, their relationships with one another and Mother Earth through the unified *Soil Womb*.**
+A symbiotic microbial messenger; from humus, through human, to humus.
+Returned to a different local with a uniquely healing microbial make up, *pro-biotic soul food* for the ancestral soil, *earth body.* Healing Wo-Man, their relationships with one another and Mother Earth through the unified *Soil Womb*.

-#### What ever the physical mind feeds upon is what the *Earth Body* calls to *Wo-Man*, *Soil too Soul* they receive.
+**What ever the physical mind feeds upon is what the *Earth Body* calls to *Wo-Man*, *Soil too Soul* they receive.**

 **As such this journey will begin in a field,** the soils cultivated by the Nam Khan Eco Lodge and Farm, chosen for the close proximity and open access.
 The Nam Khan River is a major tributary of the river Mekong, with which it joins at Luang Prabang.
 A journey 6.5km up river to harvest soil knowledge at the source, and document cultivation from seed to harvest.

-The journey will then continue into the home kitchen, with recipes of soul food for the physical body.
+The alchemical journey will then continue into the personal home kitchen, with recipes of soul food for the physical body.
 Moving through the physical body, bio-matter enters into a cyclical fermentation process, whereupon the spirit is released.

-From tomb to womb, reborn emerging whole as unified humus soil, pro-biotic soul food for the earth body.
+From soil womb, to alchemical tomb, to soil womb; reborn emerging whole as unified humus soil, pro-biotic soul food for the earth body.

 Born to die.